Élan Béarnais: Arena

 Pau-Orthez play their home games at the Palais des Sports de Pau since 1991, which has a seating capacity of 7,707 people.

 At Orthez, the club played their home games at La Moutète.

 Rivalries

-The Élan Béarnais' biggest rival is Limoges CSP, another legendary French club, and they have been trading blows with one another for national supremacy on the hardwood, both figuratively and literally, since the early 1980s.
+The Élan Béarnais' biggest rival is Limoges CSP, another French club, and they have been trading blows with one another for supremacy on the hardwood, both figuratively and literally, since the early 1980s.
 In the 22 seasons between 1983 and 2004, the two clubs combined for 18 championships, and multiple games between the two teams resulted in fights amongst the players, including one that ended in a brawl between Élan supporters and Limoges players at their old Orthez venue, La Moutète.
-ASVEL is also a fierce rival of the Élan Béarnais, and games against both of these teams are referred to as the "Clasicos" of French basketball, receiving tremendous hype from the media and fans.
+ASVEL is also a rival of the Élan Béarnais, and games against both of these teams are referred to as the "Clasicos" of French basketball, receiving hype from the media and fans.